 While this illness can cause you to add weight to your whole body, more often than not, the extra weight is often centered around the stomach area and many women suffering from this illness often deal with abdominal obesity.
 So why is this?
 Why can’t the extra fat go to your hips or glutes?

 As we have seen above, PCOS is essentially a hormonal imbalance issue where the primarily male hormone androgen is produced in excess levels in the female body.
-Androgen then goes on to trigger polycystic ovary syndrome symptoms such as exercise hair growth and weight gain.
+Androgen then goes on to trigger PCOS symptoms such as exercise, hair growth and weight gain.
 WebMD states that because the extra weight gain in this case is triggered by a male hormone it will be stored in the abdomen.

 Remember that women tend to store fat in the gluteal-femoral region – aka around the buttocks, hips, lower abdomen and thighs – while men store theirs in the visceral depot – abdominal area (3).

 Is It Possible To Have PCOS Without Weight Gain?